Ma-S-T/Spine-DCAN/README.md

 ## Environment Setup

-Please set up an environment with python=3.11 and execute the provided command to install the necessary dependencies.
+Please set up an environment with python=3.11 and Install the necessary dependencies according to the following commands

-Please be aware that the hd95 function in the _medpy = 0.3.0_ specifically requires _numpy = 1.23.5_.

 ```commandline
 pip install -r requirments.txt